sea-kg/ctf01d/README.md

     mysqld --default-authentication-plugin=mysql_native_password
 ```

-We can look docker status: `docker ps -a`
+We can look for docker status: `docker ps -a`

 3. Prepare docker for builds:

 *Notice: multistage build docker*

-Previously need download latest version ctf01d-stage-build / ctf01d-stage-release or build
+You need to download latest version of ctf01d-stage-build / ctf01d-stage-release or build it first

 Download (docker pull):
 ```